 Just a short train ride from Tokyo, you can visit two cultural sites in one day.
 Enoshima and Kamakura are beautiful adjacent cities in the Shonan area where you can escape from Tokyo’s constant, in-your-face energy and enjoy nature and history at a much slower, leisurely pace.
-[Read more…] about Day trip from Tokyo – how to visit Enoshima and Kamakura”
+[Read more…] about Day trip from Tokyo – how to visit Enoshima and Kamakura

 Japan is an immensely fascinating country where endless arrays of adventures await all kinds of travelers.
 Tiffany of TOPSHELFMISCHIEF shares her adventures in Koyasan, Kansai.
-[Read more…] about Discovering Koyasan – an offbeat cultural adventure in Japan”
+[Read more…] about Discovering Koyasan – an offbeat cultural adventure in Japan

-A visit to Tokyo is an endless feast for the senses.
-A stroll along Takashiyama in Harajuku indulges you to a parade of characters with outrageous hairstyles and daring outfits.
+A stroll along Takeshita-dori in Harajuku indulges you to a parade of characters with outrageous hairstyles and daring outfits.
 Breakfast in Tsukiji treats you to the early morning bustle of the port and a burst of flavors in your mouth.
 And then there’s Shibuya, the world’s busiest intersection, where you get to cross the road with a hundred others, surrounded by the buzz of city traffic, billboards, and daily life.

 Tokyo is certainly a mecca to all those who crave the adrenaline rush of a trip to a big city.
 But what if you want to have a relaxing trip instead?
 Is it possible?